Panic attacks can feel sudden and overwhelming.

 Panic is not something that responds well to force or control.

-Sometimes, it requires a different approach, one that works with your mind and body,
+Sometimes, it requires a different approach, one that works with your mind and body, rather than against them.

 It’s a space to understand the process, share what’s on your mind, and feel at ease — in a safe, confidential setting.